bmlt-enabled/bmlt-drupal/README.md

 REQUIREMENTS
 ------------

-The project requires a functioning [BMLT root server](http://bmlt.magshare.net/root-server).
+The project requires a functioning [BMLT root server](http://bmlt.app/root-server).
 It does not implement a root server, but connects to an existing one.
 It requires a Web server capable of executing PHP 5.0 or above.

-This class uses the BMLT Satellite Base Class, which is available on [BitBucket, here](https://bitbucket.org/bmlt/bmlt-satellite-base-class).
+This class uses the BMLT Satellite Base Class, which is available on [GitHub, here](https://github.com/bmlt-enabled/bmlt-satellite-base-class/).

 INSTALLATION
 ------------